ElsaB/impact-annotator/data/annotate_with_click_annotvcf/README.md

 * Do some cleaning (remove temporary files).

 ### Use of vcf2maf
-To convert our dataset to `.vcf` we also tried to use [vcf2maf](https://github.com/mskcc/vcf2maf), which contains a maf2vcf function.
+To convert our dataset to `.vcf` we also tried to use the maf2vcf script of the [vcf2maf](https://github.com/mskcc/vcf2maf) repository.
 However, we faced two problems that lead us to do our own script:

 * The resulting `.vcf` was heavy to work on as each mutation is unnecessarily linked to its `Tumor_Sample_Barcode`, thus adding more than 20,000 extra columns to the `.vcf` file (due to our ≈20,000 `Tumor_Sample_Barcode` in impact).
 * The processing to create the `.vcf` file was way longer.